Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process & schedule/Times related to process.md

 #### Waiting time:

-* The total amount of time for which the process waits for the CPU to be assi
+* The total amount of time for which the process waits for the CPU to be assigned is called waiting time.

+#### Response Time:

+* Difference between the arrival time and the time at which the process first gets the CPU is called response time.